shaohewanglab/shaohewanglab.github.io/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This website uses the Agency Jekyll Theme under the [MIT License](https://opensource.org/licenses/MIT) - see LIBRARY-LICENSE.txt.
+Please feel free to use this repo as a template to make your own website.
 However, images and videos added by the Shaohe Wang Lab should not be used unless explicit permission has been obtained from the author.